pjheden/red-roses/README.md

-# Repository for the open-source pinball game red-roses
+# Repository for the open-source game red-roses inspired by the Warlocks custom game from Warcraft III

 [![Software License][ico-license]](LICENSE.md)

 ## Structure

-The project is structured as following.
+The project is structured as following:

 ```
 assets/textures/